font size

 • Development and maintenance of Standardized Operation Procedures for the genetic testing for BCM;

-• Reference center for the genetic testing of clinically diagnosed BCM patients;
+• Reference center for the no-cost genetic testing program of clinically diagnosed BCM patients;

 • Provision of reference material for quality control in genetic testing for BCM;